Aleynaesr/StartupNameGenerator/README.md

 # Startup Name Generator

-It is a basic flutter ui for startup name generator.
+It is a basic flutter ui for startup name generator written in Flutter.

 ## This app have following things: